Zemanta/engineering-at-zemanta/1-Services.md

 A successful build on `master` branch is also a prerequisite for most of our deployment procedures.

 You can access Circle CI via github OAuth.
+Just log in and "follow" the appropriate projects your manager has pointed out, so you'll be able to monitor build statuses.